Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 They're destroying our country by bringing illegal immigrants across the border.

-It's why we can't be voting on the whole funding of the government all at once, why we need single subject bills so that we can isolate these bad anti-American programs that cost us money and zero them out.
+It's why we can't be voting on the whole funding of the government all at once, why we need single-subject bills so that we can isolate these bad anti-American programs that cost us money and zero them out.

-And I am so proud to be working with Senator J.D.
-Vance on this.
+And I am so proud to be working with Senator JD Vance on this.

-Who do you like for VP Matt Gates?
+Who do you like for VP, Matt Gates?

-Well, one of the senators, you know, I like Marco Rubio, like JD Vance.
+You know, I like Marco Rubio, like JD Vance.

 This notion that you let the Senate majority leader dictate the calendar and the events, that's a new construct.